 For Gastroscopy: Most can resume their coumadin the next day.

-What do I do if I am on a NOAC (novel oral anti-coagulant)?
+What do I do if I am on a Xarelto or Eliquis ?

-Talk to pcp or the GI office a few weeks before the exam to find out if it is safe to not take the drug and for how long BEFORE you stop it.
+Talk to pcp or the GI office a few weeks before the exam to find out if it is safe to hold the medication and for how long BEFORE you stop it.

 Do I need to take antibiotics if I have a murmur?